 Better to ask what this airy, popular shopping center doesn't have than what it does.
 Bakeries, green grocers and other ...
 More

 Better to ask what this airy, popular shopping center doesn't have than what it does.
 Bakeries, green grocers and other food merchants of all varieties are combined with high quality fast food in a way that closely resembles Boston's enormously successful Quincy Market.
-In all, you can find 60 stores (inluding Monsieur Felix & Norton cookies and an SAQ outlet), 27 bars and restaurants (including Sharx pool bar), a four-screen cinema (currently closed) and a health club.
+In all, you can find 60 stores, 27 bars and a variety of restaurants along with a cinema hall and a health club.

 Once a vibrant part of Ste Catherine, I was utterly disappointed and saddened by the state of Le Faubourg, which in the past was a signature of Ste Catherine, a place you wanted to return to to feel the life and pulse of this amazing city that we cherish so much.

 What happened to the bright, lively, an clean Le Faubourg?
 Now with torn floors, broken walls, dark and stinky hallways and washrooms, scary spots, unbreathable air, run-down food stalls.
 I got my bagels and rushed out.
 Even the bagel bakery seemed to be struggling for life and customers.
 It was once a spot where you'd eat freshly made bagels and watch them make them as they served long lines of those eagerly waiting for a taste...
 I felt so sorry for the bagelry owners.
 Most of the merchants have left.
 The place is quickly running out of business.

 SHAME ON THE PROPERTY MANAGEMENT.

 Avoid this place, unless you want to grab some amazing Montreal-style bagels.